jason-neal/eniric/README.md

 - Resolution convolution
 - Re-sampling

-Some scripts are given in `eniric_scripts` to run this preparation over all desired parameters automatically.
+Some scripts are given in `scripts` to run this preparation over all desired parameters automatically.
 You will have to modify the paths to things.

 #### Precision Calculations

-`python eniric_scripts/nIR_precision.py`
+`python scripts/nIR_precision.py`

 This takes in the processed spectra and performs the precision calculations for all 3 conditions outlined in the original paper.
 - Cond1.
 Total information